StevenSavold/6502emu/README.md

 - [x] Portable code in the form of a shared library
 - [ ] Multiple chip support
 - [ ] Periferal support
-- [ ] Simulatainious emulation of multiple chips
+- [ ] Concurrent emulation of multiple chips
 - [ ] 6502 assembler
 - [ ] and more...